justintaddei/v-wave/README.md

 - `false`
     Disables the use of triggers.
 If a `v-wave-trigger` (without an ID) is present in the dom tree of this element, it will be ignored (i.e. `v-wave` always behaves as if there's no trigger).
 - `true`
     Requires a trigger to activate the ripple. `v-wave` assumes the presence of a `v-wave-trigger` (without an ID) in its dom tree.
-The ripple will only active for `pointerdown` events on the trigger element.
+The ripple will only activate for `pointerdown` events on the trigger element.
 - `"auto"`
     If a `v-wave-trigger` (without an ID) is present in the dom-tree of the v-wave element, it behaves as `trigger: true`, otherwise it behaves as `trigger: false`.
 - `string`